 Who is Water Mission?

-Water Mission is a rapidly growing Christian engineering nonprofit working to end the global water crisis by building safe water, sanitation, and hygiene solutions in developing nations and disaster areas.
+Water Mission is a nonprofit Christian engineering organization that designs, builds, and implements safe water, sanitation, and hygiene (WASH) solutions for people in developing countries and disaster areas.
 Guided by love, excellence, and integrity, we are driven to share clean, safe water and God’s love with all.
-To date, we have served nearly 7 million people in 57 countries.
+To date, we have served more than 7 million people in 57 countries.
 Working at Water Mission is as much a calling as it is a career, and we are searching for people with the courage, passion, and drive to help us change the world.
-Read more about What We Believe, our Statement of Faith, and our Christian Mission.
+Read more about our Statement of Faith and Christian Mission.

 What is the opportunity?